quantixed/TPD54/README.md

 # TPD54
 Code for TPD54-related projects

+--

 ### Volcano plot

 Proteomic data is available in `data/MSData.tsv`.
 It can be loaded into Igor and the volcano plot and analysis generated using `VolcanoPlot.ipf`.
 The output from the paper is available in `output/VolcanoPlot.tsv`, note that the imputation of missing values means that the output of `VolcanoPlot.ipf` will be slightly different each time.

+--

+### Vesicle capture

+Analysis of mitochondria and vesicle profiles is done using `IMODModelTPD.ipf`.
+The outputs from IMOD model2point are in `data/EM`.
+These are IMOD models converted to text files that Igor can read.
+Load `FileName++.txt` and `TiffName++.txt` and then run IMOD Model Analysis from the macros menu.
+Point Igor to the dataset you'd like to process.
+Note that some datasets have thousands of vesicles and the proximity analysis can take a long time to run.

 --